 Besides the cost recovery models described above, in some instances publishers will find it necessary to rely on either external or internal subsides.
-Typically, though not invariably, external subsidies may help a publisher offset one-time costs associated with launching a new Open Access journal, rather than support ongoing operations.
+Typically, though not invariably, external subsidies may help a publisher offset one-time costs associated with a conversion to an Open Access model, rather than support ongoing operations.
 Therefore, most Open Access journals will also need to implement some form of self-generating income model to support ongoing operations.